wq2012/word_levenshtein/README.md

-# levenshtein
+# word_levenshtein

-levenshtein algorithm in C++ for Python
+A Python package of Levenshtein algorithm, but implemented in C++.